 Little by little an increasing number of clinics are now willing to help young transsexuals with medication and even surgery at an early age.
 Two examples:

 USA: In 2007 the pediatric endocrinologist at the Children's Hospital Boston, Dr. Norman Spack, set up a clinic for pre-adolescent transgender children.
 Dr Spack uses drugs to delay the first stirrings of a youngsters' puberty, typically age 12 to 14 for a boy.
 The effects of these puberty-blocking drugs are reversible but is not the case with hormones.
 Dr Spack is flexible about the age he prescribes estrogen - i.e. he's not rigid that the child has to be age 16+, but will only do so after months of consultation with the patient and her parents.
 He says "When kids take this step, they are rewriting their own future: The hormones have a powerful, pervasive effect, changing their height, breast development, and the pitch of their voices ...
 You have to explain to the patients that if they go ahead, they may not be able to have children.
 When you're talking to a 12-year-old, that's a heavy-duty conversation".

-UK: The Portman and Tavistock Clinic was established in North London to provide treatment to transgender children under the age of 16.
-It was initially deemed controversial due to the patients' ages - with critics arguing that the youngsters lacked the ability to consent to the therapies.
-However in the two years 2011 and 2012 the clinic received 142 referrals of children in the age group 11 to 15 from parents and carers.
-Dr Polly Carmichael, director of the service, said it was "better for children not to have gone through puberty before transitioning".
+UK: The Portman and Tavistock Clinic in North London was established in 1994 with a particlar mission to provide treatment to transgender children and adolescents under the age of 18.
+It was deemed controversial due to the patients' ages - with critics arguing that the youngsters lacked the ability to consent to the therapies.
+However Dr Polly Carmichael, director of the service, said it was "better for children not to have gone through puberty before transitioning".
 But she added: "You are asking someone aged as young as 11 to make big decisions about their adult life and identity.
 We have to be very careful to keep options open".